 Vases

-Sometimes the best complement to a specialized memorial is something that keeps it fresh.
+Sometimes the best complement to a specialized memorial is something that can be changed over time.
 By adding one or multiple vases to a headstone, fresh and colorful flowers can be placed for special occasions.

 Vases can be unique, just like the memorials with which they are combined.
 These come in several shapes, sizes and materials, and can be in the ground or attached to the memorial’s base or top.
 Materials include:

-Once all other factors have been considered, it’s worth understanding how the provider can affect the price to some degree for a few reasons.
+Once all other factors have been considered, it’s worth understanding how the memorial provider can affect your monument price.

 When all else is equal between the granite quality, shape, size and design details, what difference remains?
 Craftsmanship.